netvc/testing/draft-daede-netvc-testing.md

 The Blender Open Movie projects provide a large test base of lossless cinematic test material.
 The lossless sources are available, hosted on Xiph.

-## Usage Scenarios
+## Test Sets

 Sources are divided into several categories to test different scenarios the codec will be required to operate in.
-Example sources are provided for each scenario.
+For easier comaprison, all videos in each set should have the same color subsampling, same resolution, and same number of frames.
+In addition, all test videos must be publicly available for testing use, to allow any results

 - Still images are useful when comparing intra coding performance.
 Xiph.org has four sets of lossless, one megapixel images that have been converted into YUV 4:2:0 format.
+There are four sets that can be used:
   - subset1 (50 images)
   - subset2 (50 images)
   - subset3 (1000 images)
   - subset4 (1000 images)

-- Streaming video consists of cinematic content, with a minimum source resolution of 1920x1080 at 24 to 30 frames per second.
+- video-hd-2, a set that consists of the following 1920x1080 clips from {{DERFVIDEO}}, cropped to 50 frames (and converted to 4:2:0 if necessary)
+  - aspen
+  - blue_sky
+  - crowd_run
+  - ducks_take_off
+  - factory
+  - life
+  - old_town_cross
-  - Sintel
+  - park_joy
-  - Tears of Steel
+  - pedestrian_area
-  - Kimono1
+  - red_kayak
-  - Tennis
+  - riverbed
-  - PeopleOnStreet
+  - rush_hour

-- Videoconferencing content is high framerate, and varying HD resolutions.
-  - KristenAndSara
+  - station2

+- A video conferencing test set, with 1280x720 content at 60 frames per second.
+Unlike other sets, the videos in this set are 10 seconds long.
-  - FourPeople
+  - TBD

+- Game streaming content: 1920x1080, 60 frames per second, 4:2:0 chroma subsampling.
+1080p is chosen as it is currently the most common gaming monitor resolution {{STEAM}}.
+All clips should be two seconds long.
-  - Johnny
+  - TBD

 - Screensharing content is low framerate, high resolution content typical of a computer desktop.
+  - screenshots - desktop screenshots of various resolutions, with 4:2:0 subsampling
-  - SlideEditing
+  - Video sets TBD

+## Operating Points

+All test sets except for video conferencing should be run at the best quality mode available, using the mode that will provide the best quality per bitrate (VBR or constant quality mode).
+Lookahead and/or two-pass are allowed, if supported.
+Example configurations follow:

-  - SlideShow
+- x264: --crf=x

-- Game streaming content is synthetically generated content, with varying resolutions but typically recorded at 60 frames per second.
-  - ChinaSpeed
+- x265: --crf=x
-  - Touhou
+- daala: -v=x
+- libvpx: --codec=vp9 --end-usage=q --cq-level=x

+The video conferencing test set should be run in CBR mode, with a buffer size not greater than 300ms * bitrate.

 # Automation